-The UWG Photography Certification consists of a series of three courses: Photography I, Photography II and Adobe Photoshop CC.
-The Fall 2017 Course Series will be held in Carrollton.
+The UWG Photography Certification consists of a series of three courses: Photography I, Photography II, and Adobe Photoshop CC.
+The Spring 2018 Course Series will be held in Newnan.
 All courses are instructed by Steven Broome.

 The Photography I and Photography II courses consist of 10 hours of classroom instruction and 2 hours of fieldwork.
 The Adobe Photoshop CC course consists of 10 hours of classroom instruction for a total of 34 hours for the Certification.